 Writers might choose to take inspiration from great literature of the age like a Dickens drama or a Brontë romance.
 Genres inspired by or emerging from ‘Victoriana’, such as Jules Verne-style adventures and early sci-fi forays, might also offer authors sparks of creativity.
 Alternatively, writers might choose to anchor their story firmly in real historical events, for example, with fictionalised accounts of key moments or issues that shaped Victoria’s reign.

 Use the links below to download the Lincoln Book Festival 2019 Flash Fiction Competiton Entry Form as either a Microsoft Word document or editable PDF file.
 If you have any difficulty accessing the forms, please contact firstname.lastname@example.org

 Please refer to the Terms and Conditions for more details on how to submit your entry.
-The deadline for all submissions is Friday 5th July 2019.
+The deadline for all submissions has been extended to Friday 19th July 2019.

 1. The promotor of the Lincoln Book Festival Flash Fiction Competition 2019 (The Competition) is the University of Lincoln (The Promoter) on behalf of Lincoln Book Festival Trust (The Trust).